jetstack/kube-oidc-proxy/demo/README.md

 $ kubectl get -n auth secret
 ```

-You can save these certifcates locally, and resotre them any time using:
+You can save these certifcates locally, and restore them any time using:
 ```
 $ make manifests_backup_certificates
 $ make manifests_restore_certificates
 ```

-An A record can now be created so the DNS can be resolved to the Contour Load
+An `A` record can now be created so that DNS can be resolve the Contour Load
-Balancer public IP Adress.
+Balancer public IP address.
 Take a note of the external-IP address exposed:

 ```
 $ kubectl get svc contour -n auth
 ```

-Create an A record set with a wild card sub-domain to your domain, with some
+Create a wildcard `A` record (matching all sub-domains), with some
 reasonable TTL pointing to the exposed IP address of the Contour Load Balancer.

 ```